The Original Traditions Behind Our Favorite Holiday Symbols

 Christmas is the season for joy and forgiveness, however it is also full of strange and beautiful traditions we all follow without really understanding.
-In this article I will look at 5 of these Christmas traditions and attempt to explain the history behind it, when did it start?
+Ever wondered where your favorite Christmas traditions came from?
+Well let’s have a look!

-1 – Mistletoe: Traditionally mistletoe cannot touch the ground between being cut and its removal (it is to be the last of the greens removed from the house after the Christmas season is over).
+Traditionally it is said that mistletoe should never touch the ground between being cut and its removal (it is to be the last of the greens removed from the house after the Christmas season is over).
 It is supposed to be hung each year to protect the house from fire and any man and woman that met each other under it were obliged to kiss.
 After each kiss a berry was plucked from the bush, once all the berries were plucked the privilege ceased.
-The use of mistletoe as a Christmas decoration was common but was not much alluded to or mentioned before the 18th century.
+The use of mistletoe as a Christmas decoration is very common and originally began way back in the 18th century.th century.

-2 – Christmas Trees: The origin of decorating pine or fir trees with apples, roses, candies and colored paper has its roots in the Renaissance and early modern Germany.
+The Christmas tree originally began in modern Germany in the early Renaissance with the decorating of pine or fir trees with apples, roses, candies and colored paper.
 Its 16th century origins seem to center around Martin Luthur but its widespread popularity followed introduction by various members of the nobility.
 To decorate a Christmas tree became much more popular and widely accepted in the United Kingdom after Queen Victoria’s marriage to the German Prince Albert.

-3 – Christmas Stocking: There is a lot of confusion surrounding where the tradition of Christmas stockings came from but popular legends have found ways to try and explain it.
-They tell of an old man with three beautiful daughters who had no money to pay for their dowries and so they could not marry.
+There is a lot of confusion surrounding where the tradition of Christmas stockings came from but popular legends have found ways to try and explain it.
+It starts with the story of an old man with three beautiful daughters who had no money to pay for their dowries and so they could not marry.
 St Nicholas was riding through the village and heard of this story, understanding that the old man would not accept charity he crept down the chimney that night and found stockings that the daughters had hung by the fireplace to dry.
 Into these 3 stockings he placed a bag of gold each, the next morning the 3 beautiful women and their father were overjoyed and soon after the women were married.
 Ever since adults and children alike have hung stockings by the fireplace or at the end of their beds to be filled with presents while they sleep, ready to be joyfully opened the next morning!

 As can be seen many of these traditions are old and steeped in centuries of history but that doesn’t make them any less important or special today.
 All five of the listed traditions are some of the most beautiful and enjoyable parts of Christmas that anyone from the youngest child of a family to the aging grandparents can participate in!